kdbanman/gump/README.md

 To get it running, you need Java.
 If you don't have it, google, "i need java please" and follow your nose.

-If you want to play with gump, download the whole folder for your your operating system in the "executables" directory.
+If you want to play with gump, download the whole folder for your your operating system.
 For windows, run the .exe.
 Mac OS, run the gump app.
 Run gump from your favorite shell terminal or something.

 If you want to muck around in the source, you need [Processing 1.51](http://processing.org/download/).